 Typically, water softener systems exploit a filtration technology based on the process of ion exchange.
 This eradicates water hardness by swapping the hardness ions with desirable sodium ions thereby generating soft water.
 Commercial water softener systems can easily shrink the hardness levels in raw water from 180 mg/L to below 60 mg/L.

-➣Which Commercial Water Softener Systems Are Commonly Used?
+➣Which Commercial Water Softening Systems Are Commonly Used?

 To avert the devastating repercussions of hard water, providers of water treatment solutions have come up with a variety of water softener systems.
 The following is a brief illustration of the four primary water softener systems.